CharlyCst/zephyr/book/src/overview/build.md

 It is a simple `cargo run` for now, but this may change in the future.

-Compiling a fork (`.frk`) file to wasm is not harder, use `cargo run` and pass the arguments (input file and output file) to the compiler:
+Compiling a zephyr (`.frk`) file to wasm is not harder, use `cargo run` and pass the arguments (input file and output file) to the compiler:

 ```bash
 cargo run -- test.frk test.wasm
 ```

-To ease development, the main `make` command compiles `fork/hello.frk` and output the result to `out/hello.wasm`.
+To ease development, the main `make` command compiles `zephyr/hello.frk` and output the result to `out/hello.wasm`.
 When working on the compiler, one usually just runs:

 ```bash
 make